A community of regenerative educators and consultants.

 These are the standards of professionalism that IEA accredited members must uphold when offering advice on regenerative agriculture.
 The standards also ensure that IEA accredited members are undertaking continued learning and professional development.
 Accreditees should remain open to exploring new beliefs and attitudes, and it is expected that they share their knowledge and skills with the wider community.

-Who governs the standards?
+[7] Who governs the ethical and professional standards?

 IEA is a co-operative owned by the members; and so the IEA Accreditation and its associated standards are governed by this community.
 All members of the IEA co-operative (accreditees must be members) can vote to change the ethical and professional standards at the AGM.
 Any proposed changes must be sent to the membership in advance.